maaslalaniii/CookieDB/README.md

 ```

 #### Find
-Find the value of the data you are looking for in a collection by referencing a subset of its properties.
+Find the value of the data you are looking for in a collection by referencing a subset of its properties, passing an empty object will return all documents in the specified collection.
 The find function returns an array of all items in the database that match the query.
 The function can return an empty array or array of length 1.
 Let's query for The Great Gatsby book.
 ```javascript
 db.find('books' { title: 'The Great Gatsby' })
 // returns [{_id: 0, title: 'The Great Gatsby', year: 1925, author: 'F. Scott Fitzgerald'}]
 ```

 #### Remove
 Remove some value(s) that exists in the database by a subset of its properties.
-Let's remove all books published in 1960
+Let's remove all books published in 1960.
 ```javascript
 db.remove('books', { year: 1960 })
 // removes to kill a mockingbird from the database